trongbach672011-ux/ASLA/README.md

 seed 3407   -0.00224
 ```

+Seeds `1234` and `3407` are effectively ties.
+Most of the difference in mean eval loss comes from seed `2025`.

-Two seeds are basically ties.
-Seed `2025` accounts for most of the gap in the mean.
-With three seeds, that is an interesting signal, not a stable quality result.
+With only three seeds, this is not enough to claim a stable quality advantage.

-On speed, the picture is clearer for this implementation.
-MLA trains about 33.8% faster and its 2K attention-only prefill latency is about 3.03× lower.
-ASLA-P1 currently builds routed K/V with generic PyTorch operations, including `einsum`; MLA maps mostly to dense projections.
-These numbers measure the code in this repo, not an optimized kernel ceiling for either design.
+Runtime results are less ambiguous for the code tested here.
+MLA reaches about 33.8% higher training throughput, and its 2K attention-only prefill latency is about 3.03× lower.

+The implementation matters here.
+ASLA-P1 reconstructs routed K/V using generic PyTorch operations, including `einsum`, while MLA maps mostly to dense projections.
+The benchmark therefore measures the implementations in this repository rather than the best possible kernel for either architecture.

 ## Architecture